Wouldn’t life be great if I could quit my day job?

 - What does prospering mean to you besides having money?

 To go deeper:

 Alain Daniélou.
 “The Second Aim of Life: Artha: Material Goods, Wealth, Success, Power.”
-In Virtue, Success, Pleasure, and Liberation: The Four Aims of Life in the Tradition of Ancient India.
+In Virtue, Success, Pleasure, and Liberation: The Four Aims of Life in the Tradition of Ancient India [Kindle] [Paper].
 Rochester, VT: Inner Traditions International, 1993: 99-108.
 Daniélou, a gay French Indologist, draws together a catena of quotations from Hindu sources on artha, and offers insightful commentary.

 Hartmut Scharfe.
 “Artha.”
-In Sushil Mittal and Gene Thursby, eds., The Hindu World.
+In Sushil Mittal and Gene Thursby, eds., The Hindu World [Kindle] [Hardcover] [Paper].
 New York: Routledge, 2004: 249-64.
-In this academic essay, Scharfe carefully describes the history and levels of artha‘s meaning, its place among the purusharthas, and the treatment it has received in historical texts and modern scholarship.
+If you’re looking for an academic study of artha in the Hindu tradition, Scharfe carefully describes the history and levels of artha‘s meaning, its place among the purusharthas, and the treatment it has received in historical texts and modern scholarship.